henrybv/comic-book/README.md

 ![CameraState](http://i.imgur.com/XOSqmzN.png)

-Here, there is a live feed of the story that updates (along with the rest of our story viewing pages) in real time as the stories other collaborators add their own additions to the story.
+There is a live feed of the story that updates (along with the rest of our story viewing pages) in real time as the stories other collaborators add their own additions to the story.
 This feed allows the user to see how the story is developing, and where his/her own addition to the story will be placed.

 ![LiveFeed](http://i.imgur.com/qWaaxbN.png)